Buberwa-J/Mini-Netumo/README.md

 **Mini-Netumo** is a robust, open-source monitoring solution designed to provide real-time insights into the health of your web services.
 It empowers users to proactively track website uptime and SSL certificate status through a clean, intuitive dashboard.

 Born from a need for a reliable and scalable monitoring tool, Mini-Netumo is built on a modern, high-availability architecture using Docker, making it perfect for developers, system administrators, and businesses who demand high reliability from their own services.
+Our design philosophy prioritizes **stability, simplicity, and low operational overhead** - delivering essential monitoring capabilities without the complexity and cost of enterprise-grade platforms.

 It can be viewed at http://185.181.11.156/